Adit-dev874/AI_GUI/README.md

 # AI_GUI

-In this repo I will try to create a GUI system which will be compatible with every AI whether it is local or API or cloud
+In this repository, I aim to build a complete system for integrating AI models with a beautiful and functional GUI, strong backend architecture, and memory safety.